The fastest stars in the Galaxy: Search for hypervelocity WDs with Gaia

 We expect additional $\rm D^6$ stars to exist at larger distance than the objects discovered by \citetalias{Shen2018}.
 These objects will likely both be fainter and have smaller parallaxes than the known $\rm D^6$ stars, such that their tangential velocities have large uncertainties.
 However, they can still be distinguished from contaminants on the basis of their hydrogen-free spectra and high RVs.

 Candidates for such objects are selected as follows.
-We require that the best-fit tangential velocity, $v_\perp$, exceeds $600\,\rm km\,s^{-1}$, and that its $1\sigma$ lower limit, $v_{\perp,{\rm lower}}=4.74\mu/\left(\varpi+\sigma_{\varpi}\right)$, exceeds $400\,\rm km\,s^{-1}$.\footnote{We neglect the uncertainty in $\mu$ in calculating $v_{\perp,\rm \,lower}$ here, since its contribution to the uncertainty in $v_{\perp}$ is always small compared to the uncertainty in $\varpi$.} We require an apparent magnitude $G< 20$ in the interest of efficient follow-up spectroscopy.
-Because most sources with well-constrained parallaxes and apparently large proper motions have already been investigated in other work \citep[e.g.,][]{Raddi2019, Igoshev2023}, we explicitly target sources with $\varpi/\sigma_{\varpi} < 5$.
+We require that the best-fit tangential velocity, $v_\perp$, exceeds $600\,\rm km\,s^{-1}$, and that a proxy for its $1\sigma$ lower limit, $v_{\perp,{\rm lower}}=4.74\mu/\left(\varpi+\sigma_{\varpi}\right)$, exceeds $400\,\rm km\,s^{-1}$.\footnote{We neglect the uncertainty in $\mu$ in calculating $v_{\perp,\rm \,lower}$ here, since its contribution to the uncertainty in $v_{\perp}$ is always small compared to the uncertainty in $\varpi$. $v_{\perp,\rm lower}$ is not, strictly speaking, the $1\sigma$ lower limit on $v_{\perp}$, because the inversion of parallax is a nonlinear transformation \citep[e.g.][]{Bailer-Jones2015, Igoshev2016}.
+In the limit of low-significance parallax measurements, the inferred distance and tangential velocity depend unavoidably on the adopted distance prior.
+Our kinematic modeling of the spectroscopically confirmed candidates (Section~\ref{sec:kinematic_modeling}) uses a Bayesian analysis, including exploration of the sensitivity of our constraint to the adopted distance prior.
+For simplicity, we use $v_{\perp,\rm lower}$ to select initial candidates.} We require an apparent magnitude $G< 20$ in the interest of efficient follow-up spectroscopy.
+Most sources with well-constrained parallaxes and apparently large proper motions have already been investigated in other work \citep[e.g.,][]{Raddi2019, Igoshev2023}; they are primarily normal halo stars with underestimated parallaxes.
+We therefore explicitly target sources with $\varpi/\sigma_{\varpi} < 5$, which are primarily WDs.
 To minimize contamination from sources with spurious astrometry, we require \texttt{ruwe} $<1.4$; this filters out sources with poor astrometric goodness-of-fit compared to typical {\it Gaia} sources with similar magnitude and color.
 We also adopt a proper-motion lower limit of $\mu > 50\,\rm mas\,yr^{-1}$, which corresponds to $v_\perp > 710\,\rm km\,s^{-1}$ at a distance of 3\,kpc, or $v_\perp > 1185\,\rm km\,s^{-1}$ at a distance of 5\,kpc.
 The proper motion cut dramatically reduces contamination from distant sources with parallaxes near zero.